Table Of Contents

 Council Tax is a major part of the UK household budget.
 It can seem confusing, but understanding What is Council Tax helps you know that it is the money you pay to your local council to help run services in your area.
 Staying up to date with Council Tax helps you avoid problems and keep your home safe and legal.

-Explore audit, business strategy, and Financial Management with our ACA Professional Level Courses – Sign up today!
+Explore audit, business strategy, and Financial Management with our ACA Professional Level Training – Sign up today!

 cross